eme64/blog/_posts/2023-02-22-SuperWord-Introduction.md

   // cyclic dependencies? -> do the packs introduce cyclic dependencies? filter_packs();

+  // check if graph with packs has cycles. if yes -> remove all packs remove_cycles();

   // hack the graph: replace the scalar ops with vector ops schedule();
   output();